-Much has been written on what the pandemic will mean for our major working spaces once the immediate public health emergency is met.
-On the eve of a successful vaccination, now would seem the moment to take stock of what the near future use and occupation of commercial property may mean.
+There have been many pages written on what the pandemic will mean for our major working spaces once the immediate public health emergency is met.
+Now, on the eve of a successful vaccination, it would seem a moment to take stock of what the near future use and occupation of commercial property may mean.

 First, I do not think the pandemic will mean the end of businesses seeking to co-locate their employees to deliver product and services for their customers and the public.
 True it is no surprise that plans many businesses held twelve months ago were often put on hold or even abandoned with the onset of Covid-19.
-A recent report by CBRE found 15/16 major UK locations saw declines in office take up verging between -25% to -90% compared to 2019.
+A recent report by CBRE found 15/16 UK major locations saw declines in office take up verging between -25% to -90% compared to 2019.
+The one exception was Edinburgh thanks to the 280,000sq ft Baillie Gifford deal at Haymarket.
 Yet this widespread fall in office demand does not mean that the need for quality working accommodation has ended with the enforced application of homeworking and virtual meetings.
-Rather, the post pandemic office can be expected to be different, with more space for workers, and with phased and blended work-life patterns.
-Occupier requirements will therefore change, and the industry will adapt to these requirements on a greater scale than before.
+Rather, the post pandemic office can be expected to be different. with more space for workers, and with phased and blended work-life patterns.
+Occupier requirements will therefore change, and the industry will adapt to these requirements on a greater scale than it previously did.

-A more pressing concern may be the economy that surrounds major office employment zones, with city centre takeout food conveniences and other businesses facing a loss of demand with office workers and tourists largely absent from city centres.
+A more pressing concern may be the economy that surrounds major office employment zones.
+City economies invested hugely to provide amenities and conveniences to surround large conurbations of office workers, with the tourist industry adding to the success of these businesses.
+However, if city centre takeout food conveniences and other businesses face a loss of demand with office workers (and currently tourists) largely absent from city centres.
 There are however some signs that this same footfall has to a degree benefitted the urban villages of cities and major urban centres, or their surrounding towns.

 This takes us on to consider the position of the retail property sector in a difficult period of transformation.

-Many commentators have noted that the retail world was already facing severe challenges before Covid-19, particularly the fashion-based sector.
+Many commentators have noted that the retail world was already facing severe challenges before Covid-19, particularly for the fashion-based sector.
 There is no doubt however that Covid-19 has seen the final demise of many famous brands and stores.
-The impact has not been limited to the retail sector, it has also devasted the leisure sector.
+The impact of Covid-19 has however not been limited to the retail sector, it has also devasted the leisure sector which so frequently the alternative use for former shops.
+Thus cafes, cinemas and restaurants became frequent elements of planning applications to turn shopping centres and retail parks into destinations to attract consumers to spend time and money in their environs.

-The outlook is not all bleak for retail and leisure.
-Retail Parks have arguably benefitted from car parking, lack of dependency on public transport and in the context of reducing social interactions, have been viewed as attractive by the public.
-Hopefully, the success of vaccinations will also turnaround understandable reluctance to use public transport and leisure options.
+The outlook is not all bleak for these retail and leisure sectors.
+Retail Parks have arguably benefitted from their car parking and lack of dependency on public transport.
+In the context of reducing social interactions, these locations have been clearly been viewed as attractive by the public.
+Hopefully, the success of vaccinations will also turnaround understandable reluctance to use public transport and leisure options too.
 And the experience of shops and testing products cannot be easily replicated by online sales.
-Retail property will still have a customer base.
-But it may be more discerning and focused on quality experiences and brands.
+Retail property will still have a customer base therefore, but it may be even more discerning and focused on quality experiences and brands.